domkab/next-blog/README.md

 mock geo for eu countries
 http://localhost:3000/?mockGeo=lt

+theme Component - can be used if we want to have a theme light/dark on our app use ENV variables to toggle: NEXT_PUBLIC_USE_THEME

 text gray dark:text-gray we can use that combo for dark light mode text colours

       for h1: text-gray-800 dark:text-gray-300